 You have secured your wireless network.
-You use WPA2-Enterprise for encryption, with 802.1X to authenticate your users.
+You use WPA2-Enterprise for encryption with 802.1X to authenticate your users.
 Each user has a strong, unique password and knows better than to write it on a sticky note next to his or her monitor.
-Everything is encrypted, so nobody can listen in on your conversations or read your data while it is being broadcast over the airwaves.
+The RADIUS server is connected to the IDP and everything is encrypted so nobody can listen in on your conversations or read your data.
 Your network is secure, right?

 The JoinNow Solution

 When it comes to simplifying certificate configuration, SecureW2 is second to none.
 SecureW2’s JoinNow MultiOS technology enables end users to easily self-configure in minutes.
 There’s no lengthy configuration guide or going into the settings.
 JoinNow shortens the process to a few clicks and entering IDP credentials.
 Once completed, users are automatically configured to your network’s specifications.

 The JoinNow solution is vendor-neutral and easy to use for admins and end users.
 The added security is non disruptive to the day-to-day use of your network and adds invaluable protection against over-the-air attacks.
 Check out SecureW2’s pricing page to see if the JoinNow solution could secure your network.